RESEARCH MAKES A WORLD OF DIFFERENCE

 Psychiatrist Joseph Piven, M.D., is director of the Carolina Institute for Developmental Disabilities.
 He leads a group of researchers at UNC using MRI scans to predict whether babies with autistic siblings will also develop autism.
 This research may make it possible to diagnose autism prior to 24 months of age.
 Clinicians can take action before the infant’s brain begins to change due to the disorder, possibly improving treatment options and ultimately the child’s quality of life.

 “We haven’t had a way to detect the biomarkers of autism before the condition sets in and symptoms develop,” Dr. Piven said.
 “Now we have very promising leads that suggest this may in fact be possible.”

 Dr. Piven’s work has received worldwide accolades and opened up new possibilities in the early identification and treatment of childhood autism.
 He and colleagues from across the University have made UNC the world’s premier public university for autism research.
 With a new UNC Autism Research Center — where Dr. Piven co-chairs the Executive Committee made up of experts in genetics, pharmacology, public health and intervention — the University is uniquely suited to improve lives young and old through interdisciplinary research focused on early identification, intervention, personalized treatment and improved adult outcomes.

-In addition to Dr. Piven’s work on autism, UNC Medicine is recognized for scientific research programs in cancer, HIV/AIDS, cystic fibrosis, gene therapy, infectious diseases, cochlear implants, food allergies, asthma, lung biology and pharmacological sciences.
+In addition to Dr. Piven’s work on autism, UNC Health is recognized for scientific research programs in cancer, HIV/AIDS, cystic fibrosis, gene therapy, infectious diseases, cochlear implants, food allergies, asthma, lung biology and pharmacological sciences.
 Our research impacts millions around the globe.